BryantJMoy/BryantJMoy.github.io/index.md

 <img align="left" src="assets/prof_pic.jpg" hspace="20"  width="260" height="350" >

 I am currently a third-year Ph.D. student in Political Science at Washington University in St. Louis.
-My fields of study are American politics and quantitative political methodology with a focus on causal inference, experiments, and measurement.
+My fields of study are American politics and quantitative political methodology with a focus on causal inference, and experiments.
 Throughout my career, I intend to develop behavioral models of elite politics.
 In particular, I am working on a project to collect and analyze mayoral emails to reveal aspects of the internal decision-making process and responsiveness to citizens. <br />

 Before enrolling at Washington University in St. Louis, I graduated with a bachelor’s and master’s degree in Political Science from Arkansas State University.
 My master’s thesis explored the relationship between economic freedom and participatory democracy.  <br />